Last updated on August 12, 2026

 Dwarves appear in all kinds of folklore and pop culture, although not always with the best representation.
-We’re sticking to the world of fantasy, specifically Magic, but with a smattering of Tolkien.
+We’re sticking to the world of fantasy, specifically Magic, and with a smattering of Tolkien.

 Dwarves in Magic have come a long way since Alpha, and it’s safe to say that some, er… stand above the rest?
 Yeah, I’m shaking my head too.